BB-Media-IT/Widget-Where-to-Stream/README.md

 ## Customization
 - `wts-id` : Replace with the appropriate ID from your data source.
+- `wts-provider` : Replace it with the appropriate provider.
 - `wts-type`: Choose `movie` or `series` based on the content you want to display.
 - `wts-country`: Use the ISO 3166-1 alpha-2 country code to specify the region.
-- `wts-tag`: Provide a tag for tracking or referencing purposes.
+- `wts-tag`: Tag provided by BB Media.

 ## Support
 For any issues or questions regarding the integration, please contact our support team at [support@bb-media.com](mailto:support@bb-media.com).